Sourabhkumarsaw/sourabhkumar.github.io/README.md

-# sourabhkumar.github.io
 # 📄 Sourabh Kumar – Resume

 ## 👨‍💻 About Me
 I am a **BCA student** aspiring to become a **Web Developer**, with knowledge of **C, C++**, and growing skills in **HTML, CSS, and JavaScript**.
-I’m enthusiastic about building **responsive websites** and continuously learning modern frameworks.
+I am enthusiastic about building **responsive websites** and learning modern frameworks.
 Currently seeking an **entry-level role or internship** in web development to apply my skills and grow professionally.

 ---